0xpmo/based-marketplace/contracts/README.md

 This deploys:

-- BasedCollectionFactory as upgradeable (Transparent Proxy)
+- BasedCollectionFactory as upgradeable (UUPS)
 - BasedMarketplaceStorage as upgradeable (UUPS)
 - BasedMarketplace as upgradeable (UUPS)